DebojyotiChakraborty/StellarStudios/README.md

-# StellarWalls
+# Stellar Studios
-Privacy policies and Terms of use for StellarWalls and StellarWalls PRO
+Privacy policies and Terms of use for apps by Stellar Studios